wickedlyethan/ink-soaked/README.md

 ## How to Use

 First off, get ink's IDE, [Inky](https://github.com/inkle/inky).
 This will let you write ink stories and test them in the same window, which is great.
 (One of the best features of ink is being able to write in **any** text editor, but Inky is a great place to start.)
+This is also the program we're using to convert our ink stories to JavaScript, so you can't really work without it!

-Once your story has been written or you want to test it, go into Inky and navigate to `File -> Export story.js only...` Save that JavaScript (.js) file in the `Ink-soaked` folder where you will see these files:
+Once your story has been written or you want to test it, go into Inky and navigate to `File -> Export story.js only...` Save that JavaScript (.js) file in the `ink-soaked` folder where you will see these files:

 - `index.html` (the webpage itself)
 - `style.css` (the cascading style sheet for customizing the look of your story)